Norway's richest man gives chunk of fortune to charity

 OSLO Norway's richest man has handed a chunk of his personal wealth, including his listed real estate holding company, to a charitable foundation, marking his exit from a self-built business empire.

-Olav Thon, whose wealth is estimated at 27 billion crowns by Kapital magazine, handed his 71.9 percent stake in Olav Thon Eiendomsselskap ASA (OLT.OL) to his newly created foundation, starting off the new entity with about $1.3 billion, based on the firm's market capitalisation.
+Olav Thon, whose wealth is estimated at 27 billion crowns ($4.39 billion) by Kapital magazine, handed his 71.9 percent stake in Olav Thon Eiendomsselskap ASA to his newly created foundation, starting off the new entity with about $1.3 billion, based on the firm's market capitalization.

 "The purpose of Olav Thon Foundation is to exert a stable and long-term ownership of Olav Thon Gruppen and its operations, along the main lines that Olav Thon has used for his business, and to distribute funds for charitable funds," the company said in a statement on Tuesday.